 Professor of Psychiatry and Brain Maturation

 The Murphy group ‘translates’ findings from the laboratory to the clinic; mainly through identification of new molecular targets, the development of stratification/outcome biomarkers, and the testing of potential new treatments on cellular, circuit, or brain function.
-This work is underpinned collaborations within the MRC Centre that undertake experiments using IPSc models and rodents that are translated into humans – and back.
-His laboratories current focus in autism is the pathological impact of specific genetic and environmental risk factors (including ‘two hit’ models); and the role of serotonin, neuropeptides, glutamate and GABA.
-Their work in humans includes large scale longitudinal studies of brain development and function (including of the E/I system) in utero, and from infancy through to adulthood.
+This work is underpinned by collaborations within the MRC Centre focussing on experiments using iPSC models and rodents that are translated into humans – and back.
+His laboratory's current focus in autism is the pathological impact of specific genetic and environmental risk factors (including ‘two hit’ models); and the role of serotonin, neuropeptides, glutamate and GABA.
+Their work in humans includes large scale longitudinal studies of brain development and function (including of the excitatory-inhibitory system) in utero, and from infancy through to adulthood.